segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 > You must have Workspace Owner or Unify Read-only/Admin and Entities Admin permissions to set up Linked Profiles.

 > success ""
-> Before getting started with the Data Graph, be sure to [set up your Snowflake permissions](/unify/linked-profiles/setup-guides/snowflake-setup/).
+> Before getting started with the Data Graph, be sure to set up your warehouse permissions.

 To connect your warehouse to the Data Graph: